maxdiluca/virtualrealitylab/content/authors/Oluwatosin_Bejide/_index.md

 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
-- icon: LinkedIn
+- icon: linkedin
-  icon_pack: fas
+  icon_pack: fab
   link: https://www.linkedin.com/in/oluwatosin-bejide-a21bb2219/

 # Enter email to display Gravatar (if Gravatar enabled in Config)